rcmdnk/ec2/README.md

 Available parameters are:

 * instance_id: Assign instance id to be managed.
-* name_filter: Only instances which includes this value is listed.
+* name_filter: Only instances which include this value is listed.
-* gpu_filter: Filter to pick up instance type by gpu.
+* gpu_filter: Filter to pick up instance type by GPU.
-* cpu_filter: Filter to pick up instance type by cpu.
+* cpu_filter: Filter to pick up instance type by CPU.
 * private_ip: Set 1 to use private IP addresses instead of public IP addresses.
 * template_id: Launch template id.
 * instance_type: Instance type for launch command.